 "Mado Kara Mieru" also became a hit in the unlikeliest of places: the hip-hop and EDM scene.
 Indeed, over the years Christopher's beguiling melody, sung by a young Japanese girl, found its way into rap songs (like "Careless World" and "Mystic" by Tyga) and trance anthems ("Chopstick" by German techno band Scooter).

 "Waloyo Yamoni (We Overcome the Wind)" is the grand finale to Christopher's second album 'The Drop That Contained the Sea'.
+The lyrics are a setting of a Lango rainmaking prayer.
 It was commissioned by the St. Matthews Chamber Orchestra, and recorded by the Royal Philharmonic Orchestra with the Soweto Gospel Choir.

 The piece has been particularly popular performed live.
 New York Concert Review wrote of the Carnegie Hall premiere "The audience reacted after the final notes with the loudest and longest standing ovation I have ever heard at any concert", while The York Press wrote "We Overcome The Wind was an outpouring of joy; a unanimous standing ovation evinced the sense of togetherness at the heart of this concert."